 Oversized tallit – a beautiful, handcrafted prayer shawl offered through our Dyed4you Readymade store with handmade tzitzits and handpainted Hebrew letting (a scripture that corresponds to your silk’s word).
-It is 44×72” and 8mm china silk (or our standard, smaller version is available through our Dyed4you site).
+It is 44×72” and 8mm china silk (or our standard version is available through our Dyed4you site).
 The oversized tallit comes in an organza bag for storage.
 Find out more about tallits and why one might use one

 Quill flags/wings – very lightweight flexible rod flags and wings.
-The quill design is patent pending from our friends at Prophetic Worship Banners.
+The quill design is patented by our friends at Prophetic Worship Banners.
 These flags are stored in a bent position and come in an organza bag.
 The rod is very thin, and is encased in a narrow ribboned area.
 By default, quills come in the 5mm weight silk.
 We’ve offered a variety of sizes and weight silks over the years, so you’re likely to see a range of acronyms especially since for several years it was the primary “rod” flag we offered, which means if you’re looking at older posts the “Q” in the acronym that would tell you it’s a quill is often not included (sorry!).
 This is actually one of the reasons we’ve tried to stop using acronyms as much (e.g. MW or MWQ for our medium quill wing, or MWH or MWQH for the medium quill wing in the “heavier” 8mm silk).

 Rounds/Rounded – typically a quarter circle (technically more like a quarter oval) style worship tool or one that has a rounded edge or end (but not half circle, which would be a wing)